 Remote and isolated, windswept, wild and endlessly open.
-Arctic Norway the perfect place for an overworked urbanist on the edge of anxiety.
+Arctic Norway is the perfect place for an overworked urbanist on the edge of anxiety.

 Story and Photos (unless indicated) by Anna Maxymiw